 Granted, it will help you stand out if you have a doctorate – but arguably not enough to make up for the lack of full-time work experience you'd have compared to other people your age who started graduate jobs straight after their undergraduate or master's degree.

 A big perk of doing a PhD is having the chance to work in academia.
 But please remember that, if your goal is to find permanent work as a lecturer after your degree, these jobs can be pretty tough to get – particularly when you're straight out of uni.

 Instead, though, you might find that your PhD can initially lead you to find work in a postdoctoral research assistant role.
 These positions would still be competitive, but if there are any vacancies at the university you studied at, this could give you an advantage.

 These roles would allow you to gain valuable experience working at a university which, hopefully, could help you go on to find more senior academic jobs.

-But, ultimately, if you have a drive to study a postgraduate degree, this is the most important factor in deciding whether it would be worth it – and only you can decide this.
+But, ultimately, if you have the drive to study for a postgraduate degree, this is the most important factor in deciding whether it would be worth it – and only you can decide this.

 Whatever you feel is the right option for you, we wish you the best of luck!

 Wondering what the highest-paid graduate jobs are?
 Our guide reveals all.